Romanyusupov2016/Budgety/README.md

 <h3>MVC application Budgety.</h3>
 <p>The Complete JavaScript Course. https://www.udemy.com/the-complete-javascript-course/</p>
 <p><a href="https://romanyusupov2016.github.io/Budgety/index.html">Budgety</a> application on GitHub pages</p>
-<p>This app works properly on Chrome.
-It doesn't work on FireFox for Linux, maybe due to some CSS issues</p>
+This app works on the latest versions Chrome.
+It doesn't work on Firefox for Linux.